adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

 >>> C_Major_Scale[1]
 C
 ```
 If you add an integer to a scale degree it is treated as a generic interval while adding an interval is treated like adding a specific interval.
-For now adding a specific interval to a scale degree is treated as a specific interval retrieving a new scale that contains that degree.
 ```
 >>> C_Major_Scale[1] + 3
 F